mxmxmx/O_C/B_O_M.md

 | ADP150-3v3 | 1x |(TSOT) |  mouser # 584-ADP150AUJZ-3.3R7 |
 | LM1117-50 | 1x | (SOT-223) |  mouser # 511-LD1117S50 |

+- (†) something fancier (more suitable, $$) than TL072 should be used for the DAC output stage; using TL072 will be ok, but ideally, you want something with (very) low offset/noise/drift. for example: OPA2172, OPA2277

 ## misc through-hole:

 | what | # | note | part |